 - Therapists may have to reveal information about treatment to insurance companies in order for their clients’ treatment to be covered, but usually the information revealed is limited to the diagnosis and medications required.

 - Confidentiality in case of children is a widely debated issue.
 Since minors cannot consent to treatment, they may not have the strong confidentiality rights that adults have.
-However, this can interfere with the treatment process, so many therapists seek the permission of their minor clients’ parents to keep therapy confidential.
+However, this can interfere with the treatment process, so many therapists seek the permission of their minor clients’ parents to keep the treatment confidential.
 Even when parents do not agree to confidentiality, therapists may only reveal information about broad treatment goals and progress, rather than revealing the discussions in therapy.